jonesiscoding/searchable/README.md

 ## SearchInput Usage

-Normally, this class is used with either `DomSearch` or `AjaxSearch`, however it may also be used independently using the syntax given below.
+Normally, this class is used with either `DomSearch` or `AjaxSearch`, however it may also be used independently using the syntax given below:

     let el = document.getElementById('<id of search input>');
     let searchCallback = function(query) { console.log('you searched for' +  query); };